 The faster your regular internet connection, the greater the percentage speed loss.

 Having a 50 Mbps connection with poor interconnection means you are not getting the best out of your VPN service.
-Many sites give the example that if you have a 5 Mbps connection the loss will be around 10-20% of bandwidth, however, if you happened to have 100 Mbps when you connect to a VPN this may cause in excess of 50% speed loss.
+Many sites give the example that if you have a 5 Mbps connection the loss will be around 10-20% of bandwidth, however, if you happened to have 100 Mbps when you connect to a VPN this may cause more than 50% speed loss.

 Rather than confuse yourself on this one.
 Select one of the recommended fastest VPN service providers stated below, take advantage of their free trial period and see how satisfied you are with results.
 It is also worth noting the ‘no quibble’ money-back guarantees these quality high-speed VPN providers offer, taking advantage of such offers will allow you to extend any trial to be certain that the chosen service consistently meets your needs.

-In order to maintain an even playing field, tests carried out were via the same ISP and computer terminal, and to a VPN server located in the UK.
-For each test 3 different speed, testing websites were also used.
+To maintain an even playing field, tests carried out were via the same ISP and computer terminal, and to a VPN server located in the US.
+For each test, 3 different speeds, testing websites were also used.